-- According to NHTSA data, almost 10% of fatal crashes in 2016 were reported as distraction-affected crashes; however, as noted above, there are problems with underreporting due to police crash report coding and other challenges. - The AAA Foundation reported in 2013 that more than one in three drivers admitted to reading an email or text message while driving and one in four drivers admitted to typing or sending an email or text message. - In 2016, The Wireless Association reported that more than 2 trillion text and multimedia messages were sent or received in the U.S. - According to a survey by Nationwide Insurance, four out of ten respondents claimed to have been hit or nearly hit as a result of a distracted driver. - According to NHTSA, the percentage of drivers visibly manipulating hand-held devices while driving increased by 250% between 2009 and 2016. - Ten percent of all drivers 15 to 19 years old involved in a fatal crash were reported as distracted at the time of the crash, according to NHTSA.
-This age group has the largest proportion of drivers who were distracted. - More than 80% of teens said they use their smartphones while driving, according to a report by State Farm. - Nearly half (42%) of high school students who drove in the past 30 days reported sending a text or email while driving, according to a 2015 survey.
+- According to NHTSA data, more than 8% of fatal crashes in 2017 were reported as distraction-affected crashes; however, as noted above, there are problems with underreporting. - A 2016 survey conducted by State Farm found that accessing the internet, reading and updating social media networks on a cell phone while driving more than doubled from 2009 to 2016.
+Additionally about 10% of those surveyed in 2016 were also playing games on a cell phone while driving. - Approximately 2 trillion text and multimedia messages are sent or received in the U.S. annually, on average. - Four out of ten respondents claimed to have been hit or nearly hit as a result of a distracted driver, according to a survey by Nationwide Insurance. - According to the NHTSA, the percentage of drivers visibly manipulating hand-held devices while driving increased by 250 percent between 2009 and 2016. - Nine percent of drivers 15 to 19 years old involved in a fatal crash were reported distracted at the time of the crash in 2016, according to NHTSA.
+This age group has the largest proportion of drivers who were distracted. - More than 80% of teens said they use their smartphones while driving, according to a report by State Farm. - Nearly half (42%) of high school students who drove in the past 30 days reported sending a text or email while driving, according to a 2015 survey. - Per a NHTSA survey, 92% of respondents supported state laws banning texting or emailing while driving.